vaidasmaciulis/drinkwater/README.md

 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2570427696]Plant and Cook[/url]

+[h1]Configuration[/h1]

+This mod can be configured per save game:

+Create and save game with this mod added.
+Open Storage directory of your save, i.e.:
+[code]C:\Users\<User Name>\AppData\Roaming\SpaceEngineers\Saves\<Some number>\<Save Game name>\Storage\2547246713.sbm_DrinkWater
+[/code]
+config.xml file should be inside.
+Open it with Notepad or other text editor
+Notice there are list of values i.e:
+[code]  <WATER_USAGE>0.03</WATER_USAGE>
+  <FOOD_USAGE>0.015</FOOD_USAGE>
+[/code]

+Change values, save file, and load the save game again.
+All values are per 100 ticks (roughly 1 time per second) and max value of the stat is 100.
+So 0.03 water usage means that full water bar will deplete in 100/0.03 = 3333 seconds ~= 1 hour of play time.

 [h2]FAQ[/h2]

 - Does this work with Daily Needs?

 No. This mod has entirely different implementation, no integration with Daily Needs is possible.

+- Can this be integrated with <some HUD mode>?

+It would be easier for HUD mod author to make changes in his mod to integrate with this mod than vise versa.
+Please ask the author of HUD mod which you are using.

 [h1]License[/h1]